 Watch for error fares (and buy them quickly)

-Like I mentioned above, being quick to book deals which are known as “error fares” is one of the most effective ways to find cheap flights.
+As I mentioned above, being quick to book deals known as “error fares” is one of the most effective ways to find cheap flights.

 This budget tactic requires three things: